aherrero/aherrero.github.io/_posts/2019-11-17-Radio-attiny.markdown

 ![screenshot](/assets/sml/1.jpg)

-Then, we could use PlatformIO for loading the new software, e.g.: the blink program, following the this [tutorial from platformio](http://docs.platformio.org/en/latest/platforms/atmelavr.html#upload-using-programmer)
+Then, we could use PlatformIO for loading the new software, e.g.: the blink program, following this [tutorial from platformio](http://docs.platformio.org/en/latest/platforms/atmelavr.html#upload-using-programmer) to use Arduino as ISP.

 An example of blink project configured for this attiny in [github](https://github.com/aherrero/SML/tree/master/SML01/Software/sml01)